 |10.||Constantan||Cu = 60%, Ni = 40%|

-- Ionic bond – from by exchanging of valence electrons between atoms.
+- Ionic bond – froms by exchanging of valence electrons between atoms.

-- Covalent bonds – from by sharing of electrons between atoms.
+- Covalent bonds – froms by sharing of electrons between atoms.

 - Metallic bonds – found in metals.

-Corrosion is a gradual chemical or electrochemical attack on a metal by its surrounding medium.
-Due to the corrosion, metal starts converted into an oxide, salt or some other compound.
-Corrosion of a metals is effected by many factors such as air, industrial atmosphere, acid, bases, slat solutions and soils etc. Corrosion has a very adverse effect on material.
-Due to corrosion, the strength and life of material is reduced, which results.
+Corrosion is a gradual chemical or electromechemical attack on a metal by its surrounding medium.
+Due to the corrosion, metal starts getting converted into an oxide, salt or some other compound.
+Corrosion of a metals is effected by many factors such as air, industrial atmosphere, acid, bases, slat solutions and soils etc. Corrosion has a very adverse effect on materials.
+Due to corrosion, the strength and life of a material is reduced.

 Acidity or Alkalinity

-Acidity or Alkalinity is very important chemical property of engineering materials.
-Material is acetic or Alkane, it is decided by the ph value of material.
-Ph value of material varies from 0 to 14.
+Acidity or Alkalinity is an important chemical property of engineering materials.
+A material is acetic or Alkane, it is decided by the ph value of the material.
+Ph value of a material varies from 0 to 14.
 Ph value of 7 is considered to be neutral.
 Ordinary water is having ph value of 7.
-The material which are having ph value below 7 are called Acetic and Materials which are having ph value greater than 7 are called alkane.
-Acidity of Alkalinity of material indicates that how the react with other materials.
+The materials which are having ph value below 7 are called Acetic and Materials which are having ph value greater than 7 are called alkane.
+Acidity of Alkalinity of material indicates that how they react with other materials.